DATA-BACKED GUIDE · UPDATED JULY 2026

 - Consider off-peak months when demand is lower and venues are keener to fill the diary

-- Compare dry-hire against the all-in package by pricing the whole day both ways, including catering and bar
+- Compare dry-hire against the all-in package by pricing the whole day both ways, including catering and bar, not just the hire fee

 - Ask what is genuinely included, since staff, tables, chairs, corkage, cleaning and overtime all hide in the small print

-- Book well ahead for the best dates, or grab a last-minute cancellation if your timing is flexible
+- Book well ahead for the best dates, or grab a last-minute cancellation if your timing is flexible, since venues will sometimes drop the price to fill a gap in the diary

 Common questions